alexSilva27/MadKart/README.md

 # MadKart

-A sample unity project to help you to get started building a mobile kart or car game.
+A sample unity 2022 LTS project to help you to get started building a mobile kart or car game.

 ## Key points: